 Glasgow is more and more popular with tourists – thanks to plenty of sights to see, galleries to visit and restaurants and bars to check out.
-The Scottish city employs nearly 30,000 people in the tourism and retail industries.
+The Scottish city employs over 66,000 people in the tourism and retail industries.

 Employers include: Glasgow Airport, Riverside Museum, SEE Hydro (concert hall).

 Glasgow has a big life sciences industry, covering things like biotechnology and medical devices.
-More than 30% of Scotland’s life sciences companies are based in the Glasgow city region.
+Glasgow's "BioCorridor" area alone employs over 10,000 people in the life sciences sector.

 Employers include: South Glasgow Hospital, West of Scotland Science Park.